truendo-tech/truendo-tag-template/readme.md

 Visit [www.truendo.com](https://www.truendo.com) for more information about TRUENDO and its services.

 ## Introduction
-This README provides detailed instructions for setting up the TRUENDO Consent Management Platform (CMP) using Google Tag Manager (GTM).
+This README provides basic instructions for setting up the TRUENDO Consent Management Platform (CMP) using Google Tag Manager (GTM).
 TRUENDO supports two modes of operation: Basic Consent Mode and Advanced Consent Mode (this is the Google default).

 ## Basic Consent Mode
 In Basic Consent Mode, Google tags are prevented from loading until a user interacts with the consent banner.
 No data is transmitted to Google before the user consents.